GrigorievDmitry/Structured-light-pulses-and-their-Lorentz-invariant-mass.-Source-code-for-numerical-calculations/README.md

 The following manual describes functions, modules, and objects included.
 # Module 'pulse'.
-This module contains function `save_result(result, name, delimiter, number='')`, that saves data during calculation and the main class `pulse`.
+This module contains function `save_result`, that saves data during calculation and the main class `pulse`.

 Class `pulse`:
 ```python